Our telephone number, if you want to be on the program, 800-282-2882 and the email address lrushbo at eibnet.com.

 That's the theme of this show.

-And the president, uh typical boob and the chief of staff is a mean-spirited, rotten guy.
+And the president's typical boob, and the chief of staff is a mean-spirited, rotten guy.

-But this episode just it just struck me because uh it was clear who won in the writer room on this episode about what it should be.
+But this episode just struck me because it was clear who won in the writer room on this episode about what it should be.

-And furthermore, let's let's put the low information viewer in front of the TV set Sunday night and streaming on his iPhone, however, he watches this stuff, and he watches this episode, and here is just yet another in what seems like a never-ending parade of primetime TV shows where homosexuality is featured,
+And furthermore, let's put the low-information viewer in front of the TV set Sunday night or streaming on his iPhone, however, he watches this stuff.

 That is another illustration of the power.

-What percentage of people that do this kind of thing in Hollywood that write TV shows, produce TV shows, direct TV shows, uh stage-managed TV, what percentage of that universe do you think is homosexual?
+What percentage of people that do this kind of thing in Hollywood, that write TV shows, produce TV shows, direct TV shows, stage-managed TV, what percentage of that universe do you think is homosexual?

-And that number is much greater than one percent, like the general part.
+And that number is much greater than 1%, like the general pop.

 That number is huge in Hollywood.